Suicide, exile abroad and prison: The stories behind the Post Office scandal

 “I want to now close that door and live my life with my children and just live a happy life.”

-“To date offers of compensation totalling more than £138 million have been made to around 2,700 Postmasters.
+“To date, offers of compensation totalling more than £138m have been made to around 2,700 postmasters.
 Interim payments continue to be made in cases which have not yet been resolved.”

 Join our commenting forum